 The CIP includes revenue from a mix of internal and external sources.
-In total, it includes \$205.5 million in projected revenue from all sources.
-The pie chart to the right illustrates the mix of funding sources projected for Port projects and Citywide projects being delivered by the Port.
+In total, it includes \$208.4 million in projected revenue from all sources.
+The pie chart below illustrates the mix of funding sources projected for Port projects and Citywide projects being delivered by the Port.